mrkaptantr/Hacettepe-University-Computer-Science/BBM469 - Data Intensive Applications Laboratory/Programming Assignment-3 [Python, Spark]/readme.txt

-Grade: 67/100

-Strengths:

-Deficiencies:
-- 3 days late submission (-30p)
+Deficiencies (if exists):
-- Small mistake in code (-3p)
+- Small mistake in code